 - Home Inspection Fee.
-We recommend that you make a home inspection a condition of your Offer to Purchase.
+I recommend that you make a home inspection a condition of your Offer to Purchase.
 A home inspection is a report on the condition of the home and generally costs around $500, depending on the complexities of the inspection.
 For example, it may be more costly to inspect a large home or one where issues such as moisture problems, pyrite, radon gas or urea-formaldehyde are suspected.

 - Land Registration Fees (sometimes called a Land Transfer Tax, Deed Registration Fee, Tariff or Property Purchases Tax).
 You will have to pay this provincial charge upon closing.
 The cost is a percentage of the property’s purchase price and may vary.
 Check with your lawyer/notary to see what the current rates are.

 - Prepaid Property Taxes and/or Utility Bills.
 To reimburse the vendor for prepaid costs such as property taxes, filling the oil tank and so on.